Here’s how to feel happier by using the simple tools below to improve your Emotional Set Point.

 - Dancing round the kitchen (I like to do that with the dog!)

 - Listening to music that makes you feel good

 And then do them, wherever possible, whenever you notice a blip in your mood.
 Although that doesn’t mean overindulging – eating chocolate cake for example.
 Because ultimately that doesn’t make you feel good.
 (And obviously, if you have a problem with over-eating, you wouldn’t include food in your lists.
 Equally, if you have a problem with alcohol, you wouldn’t choose to have alcoholic drinks on your lists.)

-5 things that make you happy when you THINK about them, such as:
+5-10 things that make you smile when you THINK about them, such as:

 - A favourite person, pet or place

 - A joke or funny story